Septic maintenance & septic tank maintenance in Waynesboro, GA

 What trees are safe to plant near a septic system?

 Trees with aggressive root systems should not be planted within 30 feet of septic tank lids, field lines, or the distribution box.
 Willows, poplars, silver maples, and elm trees are particularly problematic.
 Shallow-rooted plants like ornamental grasses or small flowers are safer near the field area.
-When in doubt, keep trees further away from any septic component than you think you need to.
+When in doubt, keep trees further away from any component than you think you need to.

 Schedule a maintenance visit or get a quote

-Service area & related services
+Request a Free QuoteService area & related services

 Waynesboro Septic helps homeowners throughout Waynesboro and Burke County establish and maintain a practical septic maintenance routine.